SPITSBERGEN AND SVALBARD

 Full-board accommodation is provided with one night in the Spitsbergen Hotel in Longyearbyen, Svalbard, followed by nine nights aboard ship.
-Our ship will be the Plancius, owned by Oceanwide, a Dutch company.
-The ship takes a maximum of 114 passengers.
+Our ship will be the Ortelius, owned by Oceanwide, a Dutch company.
+The ship takes a maximum of 116 passengers.
 Hotel rooms and all cabins on the ship have en suite facilities.

 PRICE INCLUDES …..

-All sea and land-based excursions with Bird Holidays leader and expedition staff, full-board accommodation (starting with breakfast on 12th, ending with breakfast on 21st), onshore transport, soft drinks at meal-times, return flight to Longyearbyen, and flight and airport taxes.
+All sea and land-based excursions with Bird Holidays leader and expedition staff, full-board accommodation (starting with breakfast on 1st, ending with dinner on 9th), soft drinks at meal-times, onshore transport and international flights.

 WHAT IS NOT INCLUDED

 Flights are from London Heathrow to Longyearbyen (via Oslo), using the scheduled services of Scandinavian Airlines.
-Outbound flight departs early afternoon; return flight arrives back early afternoon.
+Outbound flight departs mid-afternoon; return flight arrives back early afternoon.
 Domestic flights from Manchester and other UK airports are available on this tour.
 See booking form for details.

 click here to see the photographs in our Spitsbergen Album